Kihumba/private-/Phase-2/Junior-Level DevOps Engineer/Curriculum/01 - Linux-Unix Basics/README.md

 - Create directories
 - Find files and directories
 - Find text in files
-- Create and mount partitions
+- Create and mount devices/partitions
 - View the list of running processes
 - Terminate a running process
 - Redirect output to a file